1750 E. Prince Rd (Campbell & Prince)

 Communication with parents

 We have a dry erase board posted in the class, where the teacher will write notes about what the children have been working on that day.
 We also have an open door policy and welcome parents to come in and help in the classroom anytime.
 If you wish to talk in more detail with your child’s teacher, you are welcome to schedule a conference with her.
 Our teachers also work hard to capture and document many of your child’s developmental milestones through an individual portfolio.
+We offer to meet with parents twice a year, once in the Fall and once in the Spring.

 Teachers work diligently to help foster your child’s sense of independence and self-help skills.
 This is done through many different activities some of which are encouraging your child to put on and zip or button their jackets, emptying the sand from their shoes and putting them back on, serving their own lunch, and getting their own cups of water.
 We also work with your child to help them learn good hygiene skills, such as proper hand washing procedures (which we do several times a day), teaching them to cover their mouth with their arm when coughing, teaching them to blow their own nose, and to properly clean their face when finished eating.